andrewpmilne/project-four-school-club-events-bookings/TESTING.md

 ![Unit Test Results](readme_resources/testing/unit_test_results.png)

 ### JavaScript Testing
 Node.js was used as the runtime environment to execute the JavaScript tests.
-By leveraging Node, the project was able to run automated tests on the frontend code outside of a browser environment.
-This approach allowed the test runner, Jest, to simulate and validate the functionality of JavaScript modules and scripts efficiently, ensuring that expected behaviors were met without manual intervention.
+By leveraging Node, the project was able to run automated tests on the frontend code.
+The test results can be seen in the below screenshot:

 ![JavaScript Test Results](readme_resources/testing/js_test_results.png)